Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Introduction

-cf. \cite{Tsukada}.
-Thus, we have an associated conformal Hermitian structure $(g,J)$ on $M$ which is in fact l.c.K., such that its Lee form $\theta \in \Omega^{1}(M)$ can be described from ${\rm{K}}_{H}$ (locally) by

-It is straightforward to show that the Lee form above is parallel with respect to the Levi-Civita connection induced from $g$, which implies that $(M,g,J)$ is in fact a Vaisman manifold, e.g. \cite[Proposition 5.4]{Gini}.
-Notice that the manifolds described in Theorem \ref{Theorem1} are examples of l.c.K. manifolds with potentials cf. \cite{Vaismanpotential}.

-An important consequence of Theorem \ref{Theorem1} is that it allows us to classify homogeneous l.c.K. structures on compact homogeneous manifolds.
-Actually, recall that a compact l.c.K. manifold $(M,J,g)$ is said to be homogeneous l.c.K. manifold if it admits an effective and transitive smooth (left) action of a compact connected Lie group $K$, which preserves the metric $g$ and the complex structure $J$.
+As it can be seen, Theorem \ref{Theorem1} provides a constructive way to describe Vaisman structures on principal elliptic bundles over complex flag manifolds.
+In particular, it enables us to classify homogeneous l.c.K. structures on compact homogeneous manifolds.
+Actually, recall that a compact l.c.K. manifold $(M,J,g)$ is said to be homogeneous l.c.K. manifold if it admits an effective and transitive smooth (left) action of a compact connected Lie group $K$ with Lie algebra $\mathfrak{k}$, which preserves the metric $g$ and the complex structure $J$.
 In this setting, we have

 where $K_{{\text{ss}}}$ is a closed, connected, and semisimple Lie subgroup with ${\text{Lie}}(K_{{\text{ss}}}) = [\mathfrak{k},\mathfrak{k}]$, and $Z(K)_{0}$ is the closed connected subgroup defined by the connected component of the identity of the center of $K$ (cf. \cite{Knapp}).
-Recently, it was shown in \cite{Gauduchon1} that any compact homogeneous l.c.K. manifold is Vaisman, since compact homogeneous Vaisman manifolds are defined by principal elliptic bundles over flag manifolds \cite{VaismanII}, the description obtained in Theorem \ref{Theorem1} allows us to establish the following result:
+Recently, it was shown in \cite{Gauduchon1} that compact homogeneous l.c.K. manifolds are in fact Vaisman, and since compact homogeneous Vaisman manifolds are defined by principal elliptic bundles over flag manifolds \cite{VaismanII}, it follows that for any compact homogeneous l.c.K. manifold $(M,g,J)$ we have an underlying elliptic fibration $T_{\mathbbm{C}}^{1} \hookrightarrow M \to X_{P}$, such that $X_{P} = K_{{\text{ss}}}^{\mathbbm{C}}/P$ is a complex flag manifold defined by some parabolic Lie subgroup $P \subset K_{{\text{ss}}}^{\mathbbm{C}}$.
+From this characterization, and from Theorem \ref{Theorem1}, we have following result: